 Leek High School recognises its legal duty under section 115 Education Act 2002 (section 157 in relation to academies) and the 1989 Children Act and takes seriously its responsibilities to protect and safeguard the interests of all students.
 The school recognises that effective child protection work requires sound procedures, good inter-agency cooperation and a workforce that is competent and confident in responding to child protection situations.

 Any safeguarding concerns in the school should be made aware to the Designated Person for Child Protection or a Deputy Designated Person.

 Designated Safeguarding Lead is Mr Phill Evans (Headteacher)

 Deputy Designated Safeguarding Leads are Mrs Katie Ackerley (Assistant Headteacher – Director of Personal Development, Behaviour and Welfare), Mrs Lorrice Mawson (Head of Year 10 – Deputy Designated Teacher for Looked After Children) and Mrs Tricia Lee (Family and Student Support Worker)

 The nominated Governor for Safeguarding is Mrs Barbara Hine

-Click here to view the school’s Child Protection and Safeguarding Policy.
+Click here to view the school’s current Child Protection and Safeguarding Policy.